Ramon Tanque

-Ramon de Andrade Souza (born 10 September 1998) commonly known as Ramon Tanque, is a Brazilian professional footballer who plays as a forward for Super League club Persib Bandung.
+Ramon de Andrade Souza (born 10 September 1998) commonly known as Ramon Tanque, is a Brazilian professional footballer who plays as a forward for Indian Super League club Chennaiyin on loan from Super League club Persib Bandung.

 Career

 Born in Belém, Brazil, he joined several local Brazilian clubs.
 He decided to go abroad for the first time to Austria and joined 2.
 Liga club Dornbirn 1913 for 2023 season.
 He made his League debut on 19 August 2023 in a match against Admira Wacker, coming as a starter and played full 90 minutes.
-On 7 October 2023, Tanque scored his first league for Dornbirn in a 2–3 lose against Sturm Graz II.
+On 7 October 2023, Tanque scored his first league for Dornbirn in a 2–3 loss against Sturm Graz II.

 He contributed with 20 appearances and 6 goals in 2023–24 Austrian Football Second League.

 Visakha

 Ahead of 2024–25 season, Tanque moved to Asia signed a contract with Cambodian club Visakha in the Cambodian Premier League.
-On 10 August 2024, he scored his first league goal in his debut match against Phnom Penh Crown despite losing 4-2.
+On 10 August 2024, he scored his first league goal in his debut match against Phnom Penh Crown despite losing 4–2.
 On 24 August 2024, he scored a brace for the club in a 3–1 home win against Life Sihanoukville.
 On 18 September 2024, Tanque scored another brace in a 9–0 big win over Ministry of Interior.
 On 11 November 2024, he scored the opening goal in a 3–3 draw over Phnom Penh Crown.

 On 6 April 2025, Tanque scored in a 0–2 away win against Angkor Tiger, the goal he scored gave him the leads the Cambodian Premier League (CPL) in goals scored with 18 and also assisted three times.
 Tanque finish the season with 21 goals and 5 assists in 28 league appearances, and he managed to win one individual award in the league as “Top Scorer”.

 Persib Bandung

-On 28 June 2025, Tanque signed two-years contract with Liga 1 club Persib Bandung.
+On 28 June 2025, Tanque signed two-years contract with Super League club Persib Bandung.